natelollar/nlol-tech-art-tools/maya/nlol/defaults/readme_rig_object_data.md

 ---
 - `upper_twist_joints, lower_twist_joints` (str): List of joints in string format.
 Twist joints of the upper or lower limb segments.
     "biped_leg_mod", "biped_limb_mod" only.
+- `main_object_names`: Main object names to be used instead of raw joint names.
+String name list matching number of "joints".
+    "biped_leg_mod", "biped_limb_mod" only.
+- `upper_twist_name, lower_twist_name`: Main upper/lower twist object name instead of raw joint names.
+Single string name to be used as base name for all twist joints.
+    "biped_leg_mod", "biped_limb_mod" only.
+- `foot_locators` (str): Foot locators instead of using default names, for reverse foot ctrls.
+    Should be 4 listed in order; toe end, heel, lateral foot side and medial foot side.
+    "biped_leg_mod" only.
+- `invert_toe_wiggle, invert_toe_spin, invert_foot_lean, invert_foot_tilt, invert_foot_roll` (bool): Invert rotation direction of
+    specified reverse foot attribute.
+Useful, for instance, if feet have same joint axis orientation, but are on different mirror sides, in this case "tilt" rotation would need to be inverted for one side.
+    "biped_leg_mod" only.
 - `constraint` (bool): Whether to constrain the joint to the ctrl.
     "fk_control_mod" only.
 - `use_joint_names` (bool): Use joint names for control names.
 Replaces the end type with "ctrl".
 Requires nLol naming convention.